PiDelport/SA-COVID-19-projections/README.md

 This derivative indicates where we are relative to the inflection point of logistic growth.

-* Values > 1 means we are before the inflection point, in the exponential growth phase.
+* **Growth factor > 1** means we are before the inflection point, in the exponential growth phase.
-* Crossing 1 means we have reached the inflection point, and growth is stabilising.
+* **Growth factor = 1** means we are crossing inflection point, and growth is stabilising.
-  This is the half-way mark: case numbers should eventually reach twice the total at this time.
+  Ideally, this should be the half-way mark, at roughly half the number of cases that the total will eventually grow to, and half the number of days from the first infection to the peak.
-* Values < 1 means we have passed the inflection point, and growth is slowing down.
+* **Growth factor < 1** means we have passed the inflection point, and growth is slowing down.

+(The data is noisy, so the charts below include several layers of smoothing over multiple days, to make the overall trend clearer.)

 [![Growth factor SA]][Growth factor SA sheet]